stackitcloud/terraform-provider-stackit/docs/data-sources/ske_cluster.md

 Read-Only:

 - `enabled` (Boolean) Flag to enable/disable DNS extensions
+- `gateway_api` (Boolean) Enables Gateway API support for ExternalDNS.
+The CRDs must be installed by the user.
+Once installed, ExternalDNS will be configured at the next cluster reconcile.
 - `zones` (List of String) Specify a list of domain filters for externalDNS (e.g., `foo.runs.onstackit.cloud`)